-‘The Bachelor’ Final Rose Spoilers: Did Reality Steve Get It Wrong About Nick’s Season Finale?
+‘The Bachelor’ Final Rose Spoilers: Did ‘Reality Steve’ Get It Wrong About Nick’s Season Finale?

 Although there are plenty of clips that show the girls questioning Nick’s intentions this season, Reality Steve states in his episode-by-episode spoilers that he is confident that Viall will get down on one knee and propose to Vanessa Grimaldi, a special education teacher from Montreal, Canada.

 If the spoilers turn out to be true, will Nick finally ditch the single life and get married?
-Watch the After the Final Rose special that airs after the March 13 season finale to find out if he is headed to the altar or not.
+Watch the After the Final Rose special that airs following the March 13 season finale to find out if he is headed to the altar or not.

 [Featured Image by Rick Rowell/ABC Television Network]